-You don’t have to buy compost for your garden.
-With a little bit of space and a little bit of time, you can make compost yourself, with almost no effort at all.
+It’s easy to make compost for your garden.
+With a little bit of space and a little bit of time, you can make this “black gold” yourself, with almost no effort at all.
 Here are three easy methods for making compost.

 Grandpa was my gardening advisor for many years.
 I wish I had written down all the things he told me!
 One of his best gardening tips was to add compost to the garden every year.